networknt/light-doc/content/en/tutorial/webserver/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Most documents and articles regarding to Light-4j are about RESTful or GraphQL or Hybrid services; however, there are a lot user cases that combine the API and static site rendering together, especially, single page applications built on top of React or Angular.
+Most documents and articles regarding to Light-4j are about RESTful or GraphQL or Hybrid services; however, there are a lot user cases that combine the API and static site rendering together, particularly single page applications built on top of React or Angular.

 ## Handler Provider